Cap-go/website/content/blog/how-to-build-capacitor-app-in-xcode-cloud.md

 ## **Build Processing**

 In Xcode Cloud, **you are billed based on the minutes** you have used for running your CI/CD workflow.
-From experience, it takes about 10–15 minutes before a build can be processed in Apple Store.
+From experience, it takes about 10–15 minutes before a build can be processed in the Apple Store.

 For private projects, the estimated cost per build can go up to **$0.008/min x 5 mins = $0.4**, or more, depending on the configuration or dependencies of your project.